insidewhy/rxjs-websockets/readme.markdown

 )

 function closeWebsocket() {
-  // this also closes the websocket messagesSubscription.unsubscribe()
+  // this also caused the websocket connection to be closed messagesSubscription.unsubscribe()
 }